-Exceptions Noted: Procedures 6A through 6C above relate to credit cards/debit cards/fuel cards/P-cards, which would not be applicable at the Academy.
-The employees who were issued credit cards/debit cards/fuel cards/P-cards are employees of the management company, NHA, rather than employees of the Academy.
+Exception Noted: Procedures 6A through 6C above relate to credit cards/debit cards/fuel cards/purchase cards, which would not be applicable to the Academy.
+The employees who were issued credit cards/debit cards/fuel cards/ purchase cards are employees of the management company, NHA, rather than employees of the Academy.
 Management has concluded this requirement is not applicable to the Academy.